DSBA-Lab/ECO/README.md

 source ./scripts/01_all_score.sh
 ```
 ### 2. Consensus Score Generation
-After finishing generating scores for each VL models.
+After finishing generating scores for each vision language models.
 Now you can generate consensus scores by running the following command:
 ```bash
 source ./scripts/02_consensus_score.sh
 ```